rli99/hackadoll-bot1/README.md

 nicovideo_user = Username for the Niconico user.
 nicovideo_pw = Password for the Niconico user.
 uploads_folder = ID of Google Drive folder for regular video uploads.
-wugch_omake_folder = ID of Google Drive folder for WUGch omake uploads.
+wugch_folder = ID of Google Drive folder for WUGch omake uploads.